genesys-samples/DataActionsWorkshop/content/030-Configuration/20_second.md

 An example of a path that only returns objects that are under $2.50 - $.Thestore.food[?(@.price<2.50)]

-The only difference here is we are no longer defining an array position and have now applied a filter ' [?(@.price<2.50)] ' that looks a the price key and filters for only objects that are less than 2.50
+The only difference here is we are no longer defining an array position and have now applied a filter ' [?(@.price<2.50)] ' that looks at the price key and filters for only objects that are less than 2.50

 ## Parsing the Response Body